 High School Volunteers

-Mote Marine Laboratory offers a competitive high school volunteer program for students interested in exploring the field of marine science and marine science education.
-Students who are selected for this program will have the opportunity to earn service-hour credits required for high school graduation.
-These opportunities may include interpreting exhibits in The Aquarium to guests, greeting guests or working in the gift shop.
-Training is provided for all positions.
+Mote Marine Laboratory offers a competitive high school volunteer program for those students who are interested in marine science and education.
+Students selected will have the opportunity to earn service hour credit required for high school graduation.
+The students will serve as Aquarium Guides and interpret exhibits to guests.
+Training will be provided.

-- High School graduates and high school students who will graduate before July 2017, are ineligible for the SHSVP, but may apply as a regular volunteer if they are able to serve for at
+- High School graduates and high school students who will graduate before July, are ineligible for the SHSVP, but may apply as a regular volunteer if they are able to serve for at least 6 months.

-- SHSVP volunteers must have transportation to and from Mote Marine Laboratory's campus on Ken Thompson Pkwy over the course of the program.
+- SHSVP volunteers must have transportation to and from Mote Marine Laboratory campus on Ken Thompson Parkway over the course of the program.

 - Volunteers will be selected based on application, interview, and availability.